-What To Do With That Leftover Trade Show Swag??
+What To Do With Leftover Trade Show Swag??

-We are knee-deep in tradeshow season, which probably means your company’s custom logo is branded on everything you can think of, from pens to USBs to t-shirts to notepads.
+Here we are, knee-deep in tradeshow season, which probably means your company’s logo is branded on everything you can think of, from pens to USBs to t-shirts to notepads.
 It’s what smart marketers do; however, these custom giveaways add up and you can find yourself with an abundance of leftover tradeshow swag.

-- Maybe you were trying to be budget-savvy and ordered the highest quantity of pens in order to get a price break.
+- Maybe you were trying to be budget-savvy and ordered the maximum quantity of custom pens in order to get a price break.

-- Maybe you have back stock of USBs from last year’s tradeshow giveaways and you wanted a refresh this year, so you bought all new swag (we hear these cell phone signal blocking bags are going to be big for 2019) or maybe you did a rebrand of your logo - that, too, would mean all new swag.
+- Maybe you have back stock of USBs from last year’s tradeshow giveaways and you wanted a refresh this year, so you purchased the newest trending swag or maybe you did a rebrand of your logo - that, too, would mean all new swag.

-Here are a few awesome ideas for donating all that leftover tradeshow swag:
+Here are a few awesome ideas for donating leftover tradeshow swag:

-In fact, PROMOrx owner, Vickie MacFadden recently donated excess journal samples to a Tampa, Florida, inner city school.
+PROMOrx owner, Vickie MacFadden, recently donated excess journal samples to a Tampa, Florida, inner city school.
 The teachers gave each student a journal as well as sharpies and stickers so the kids could make the journals their own.
 It was a small donation worthy of big praise, from both the teachers and students alike.
-Look at how precious these thank yous are!
+Look at how precious these thank you's she received are!

 Well, just as people are using these totes to put their pens and notepads in, why not fill your surplus bags with water, food, soap, small bottles of shampoo (hotel toiletries would work here too!), socks, gloves, and other necessities for the homeless.
 In fact, a company did just this at SXSW several years ago, setting the stage for several companies to donate their unwanted swag to a local homeless shelter.